Woman in texting suicide case waives right to jury trial

-TAUNTON, MA (WHDH) - TAUNTON, Mass.
-(AP) – The Massachusetts woman charged with manslaughter for sending her boyfriend text messages encouraging him to kill himself has waived her right to a jury trial.
+TAUNTON, Mass.
+(WHDH/AP) – The Massachusetts woman charged with manslaughter for sending her boyfriend text messages encouraging him to kill himself has waived her right to a jury trial, opting to have a judge determine her fate.

 Michelle Carter’s decision Monday as a judge was explaining her rights means the judge will hear the testimony and issue the verdict.

+“We waived the jury.
+We’re going to be presenting the case just as I would with a jury and we’re optimistic with the outcome,” Carter’s lawyer Joseph Cataldo said.

-The 20-year-old Carter is charged in the 2014 death of 18-year-old Conrad Roy III.
+The 20-year-old Carter, a Plainville native, is charged in the 2014 death of 18-year-old Conrad Roy III.
 Roy was found dead of carbon monoxide poisoning in his pickup truck in Fairhaven.

 Prosecutors released transcripts of text messages the then-17-year-old Carter sent to Roy.
 In one, she allegedly wrote: “The time is right and you’re ready, you just need to do it!”